Last updated on October 4th, 2023 at 01:12 pm

 Understanding the Regulations

-- Before embarking on night-time drone flights, it is crucial to familiarize yourself with the local aviation regulations and laws pertaining to drone operation.
+- Before embarking on night-time drone flights, you must familiarize yourself with the local aviation regulations and laws about drone operation.
 Many countries have specific rules governing the use of drones during nighttime, which may include restrictions on flight altitude, mandatory lighting requirements, and the need for special permits or certifications.

 Flying a drone at night introduces additional risks and challenges compared to daytime flights.
 To ensure the safety of yourself and others, it is essential to follow some safety precautions, such as: